tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 ### Classifying parsed input

-Last thing I’m going to do is identify the keyword from the arguments, then I’ll do a little refactoring to help organize the new complexity.
+Last thing I'm going to do is identify the keyword from the arguments, then I'll do a little refactoring to help organize the new complexity.
 (I expect to do a little fighting with the borrow checker at this point.)

 Getting the keyword is easy.
 I just need to pick off the first element of our tokenized command.